Topics: Medical Billing Company

 Medical billing codes are constantly changing due to the many modifications in healthcare regulations, newly discovered illnesses, and newfound treatments.
 Therefore, it’s important to keep up to date with new billing codes and procedures as they arise.

 Another way to avoid errors is to be careful not to bill for services more than once.
 Although this may seem like a pretty self-explanatory task, it can happen very easily if more than one person is inputting information.
 It’s crucial to be thorough in verifying each patient’s billing to avoid future complications.

 3. Be careful of inadvertent upcoding or undercoding.

-Upcoding and undercoding (both illegal and can result in fines or criminal prosecution) are often done deliberately to financially benefit a practice in some way.
+Upcoding and undercoding are illegal practices that can result in fines or criminal prosecution, and are often done deliberately to financially benefit a practice in some way.
 Upcoding occurs when codes are entered into a patient’s bill for services that were not received—often to inflate the total amount owed to a provider.
 Undercoding is when codes are left out of a patient’s bill—often for the purposes of avoiding an audit.